ADE-Scheduler/ADE-Scheduler/README.md

  ![](static/img/ade_scheduler_side_by_side.png)

-But design is not the only power of ADE Scheduler, it also comes with several useful tools which ADe does not have:
+But an intuitive design is not the only advantage of ADE Scheduler, it also comes with several useful tools which ADE does not have:

 - [x] black-listing some events in order to have a clean schedule
 - [x] easily viewing multiple courses